CodepathAndroid3/CodePathProjects/README.md

 - **Category:**
     Entertainment
 - **Mobile:**
+    Taking picture for the user profile picture
 - **Story:**
+    Did you ever get tired of having to keep track of the episodes and tv    shows     you've watched on a text document or mentally keep track?
+This app is design to resolve those issues!

 - **Market:**
     Anyone who watches TV shows and wants to be up to date.
 - **Habit:**
     Users will often sometimes to check up on their favorite TV shows
 - **Scope:**

 ## Product Spec